magneticio/vamp.io/content/documentation/api/api-reference.md

 title: API Reference
 ---

 This page gives full details of all available API calls.

-#### See also
-* [Using the API](/documentation/api/) - pagination, json and yaml content types and effective use of the API
+See [Using the API](/documentation/api/) for details on pagination, json and yaml content types and effective use of the API

 ## Blueprints